NLnetLabs/cascade/doc/manual/source/hsms.rst

 Cascade supports both PKCS#11 and KMIP compatible HSMs.
 KMIP is supported natively, while PKCS#11 is supported through our :program:`kmip2pkcs11` bridge.

-As Cascade is a Rust powered application, crossing the divide between the Rust host application and a loaded C library means giving up the stability and memory safety guarantees offered by Rust.
-As such Cascade was designed to *not* load PKCS#11 modules directly but instead to hand that risk off to a helper tool: :program:`kmip2pkcs11`.
+Cascade is an application written in Rust.
+Crossing the divide between the Rust host application and a loaded C library means giving up the stability and memory safety guarantees offered by Rust.
+As such, Cascade was designed to *not* load PKCS#11 modules directly but instead to hand that risk off to a helper tool: :program:`kmip2pkcs11`.